 The Commission has been told that S106 contributions are currently only sought for developments of over nine units on one site.
 This is because it is not cost effective to ask for S106 funding from smaller developments.
-For some types of contribution, e.g. secondary schools, the threshold is higher still.
 Consequently the small piecemeal nature of backland developments often means that no funding is secured from these developments.

-Residents who have given evidence to the Commission have complained that backland developments place demands on local infrastructure but contribute nothing to it.
-If it were possible to reduce the thresholds being applied, this would provide an additional source of funding that could be used to the benefit of the area.
-The Commission is also of the view that local Members and the relevant Neighbourhood Board should where possible have a greater input into determining where S106 funds are used.
+Residents who have given evidence to the Commission have complained that backland developments place demands on the infrastructure of a development but contribute nothing to it.
+Requiring a fixed S106 contribution of £5000 per property to be made to the Neighbourhood Board would address the residents' concerns and would provide an additional source of funding that could be used to the benefit of the area.